ryan-mcclue/unsw/comp3222/theory.md

 main focus on prac is code (simulation and board testing minimal)

+- when drawing a circuit, an IF would be a mux e.g. if two bits, than 4-to-1 mux etc. if nested ifs, then nested muxes, etc. and storage a D-flip flop

 - circuit to expression
   start inside and work out